How Much Does Scalp Micropigmentation Cost?

 Are there scars on your scalp?
 Since hair doesn’t grow over scar tissue, your treatment may require extra time and consideration to ensure that your hair tattoo seamlessly blends over whatever type of scar you may have.
 Many clients come to us following FUT / FUE hair transplant surgery and need our help to camouflage post-op scarring.

-When you visit one of our studio’s in Sydney, Melbourne or Perth for your initial free consultation (virtual consultations also available), your artist will assess your hair loss and create a tailored treatment plan with a total price.
+When you visit one of our studios in Sydney, Melbourne, or Perth for your initial free consultation (video consultations are also available), your artist will assess your hair loss and create a tailored treatment plan and provide you with a total price.

 Are there recurring costs?

 Typically, two to four sessions are required to achieve your desired look and the best possible results with your SMP.
 We recommend spacing the sessions out by 10 to 14 days; this ensures that your scalp has sufficient time to heal and the pigment has time to settle.

 We use the first two sessions to build the density of the hair tattoo, while the third session is used to complete the feathering and definition stages of the procedure.
 You can rest assured that if you require a fourth session, your artist will be transparent about this during your initial free consultation so that there are no unexpected costs.

 In the years following your SMP hair tattoo, you may require additional touch-ups to reinvigorate pigment that has faded, and we’ll be happy to welcome you back to our Foli Sim studios.
 Beginning from the date of your final SMP treatment, you also have a 12-month quality guarantee on your treatment, so if a touch-up is required during this time it will be free of charge.